Mustafa12z/ECSProject/README.md

 ### Terraform YAML files

 The terraform pipelines we have, are responsible for terraform plan, apply and destroy.
+They are triggered only when a change has been ade to the tf config

 The terraform plan pipeline is set which means it runs on a push from any branch.
 The terraform apply and destroy pipelines can only be triggered manually using workflow-dispatch on the main branch (Once a PR has been completed).